 Organic acids are metabolic byproducts of cellular metabolism and they can be measured from a urine sample.
 There’s no need to go to a lab for a draw blood, you just collect urine at your home.
 It’s a bit like when you put your car onto the rolling road and the mechanic analyses the exhaust gases.
 You can learn a lot about how well an engine is running like that!

-This is a fabulous test for yeast, fungus, bacterial overgrowth and general parasites.
-Abnormally high levels of these microorganisms (yeast, fungus, bacteria & parasites) can cause or worsen behavior disorders, hyperactivity, movement disorders, fatigue and immune function.
+This is a fabulous test for yeast, fungus, bacterial overgrowth, and general parasites.
+Abnormally high levels of these microorganisms (yeast, fungus, bacteria & parasites) can cause or worsen behavior disorders, hyperactivity, movement disorders, fatigue, and immune function.
 Many people with chronic illnesses and neurological disorders often excrete several abnormal organic acids.
-The cause of these high levels could include: oral antibiotic use, high sugar diets, immune deficiencies, exposure and genetic factors.
+The cause of these high levels could include oral antibiotic use, high sugar diets, immune deficiencies, exposure, and genetic factors.

 If abnormalities are detected using the OAT test, treatments can include supplements, such as vitamins and antioxidants, or dietary modification.
 The OAT is strongly recommended as the initial screening test.

 The Organic Acid Test Panel examines metabolites found in a client’s urine that are products of body metabolism and of gut microbes.
-It can reveal imbalances in metabolic pathways, nutritional imbalances, as well as abnormal microbial overgrowth in the small and large intestines.
+It can reveal imbalances in metabolic pathways, nutritional imbalances, as well as an abnormal microbial overgrowth in the small and large intestines.